Matt Johnson (quarterback)

 Matthew Quinn Johnson (born September 9, 1992) is an American football coach and former quarterback, who is currently the offensive coordinator and quarterbacks coach for San Diego State.
 He played college football for the Bowling Green Falcons.

-High school career
+Early life

 Johnson attended Harrisburg (PA) Bishop McDevitt in Harrisburg, Pennsylvania.
 As a senior, he passed for 2,975 yards with 26 touchdown passes.
 Throughout his high school career Johnson was rated as a three-star recruit and was offered by Temple, Miami (OH) and Bowling Green.
 On July 9, 2010, Johnson committed to Bowling Green.
 He was recruited by Warren Ruggiero.
 Johnson went 39-5 as Bishop McDevitt's starting quarterback.
 He still ranks among PIAA football records for all-time passing yards (7,994) and touchdown passes (85).

 College career

 Freshman season

-As a redshirt Freshman for the Bowling Green Falcons in 2012, he was a backup quarterback behind Matt Schilz.
+As a redshirt freshman for the Bowling Green Falcons in 2012, he was a backup quarterback behind Matt Schilz.
 He appeared in eight games and made his collegiate debut on September 1 against Florida.
 He threw his first collegiate touchdown against Rhode Island on September 29.